-In the five years from 2018 to 2022, we spent more than US\$6.8 billion (C\$9 billion) on programs that help us to maintain the fitness of our pipes across North America.
+In the five-year period from 2018 through 2022, we spent C\$9 billion on programs that help us to maintain the fitness of our pipeline infrastructure across North America.

 Why is a maintenance dig initiated?

 Ultra-high-tech inspection tools monitor both the interior and exterior of our pipes.
 When data from these inspections indicate a change, or anomaly, that requires a closer look, we undertake a maintenance dig to physically examine the integrity of the pipe segment and determine if a repair or other action is needed.
 Anomalies that have been known to require repair in the past include damage from third party excavation, corrosion, cracking or denting.